NoNO-42 Trial in Acute Ischemic Stroke Patients Selected for Thrombolysis With or Without Endovascular Thrombectomy

 Inclusion Criteria:

-1. Acute ischemic stroke (AIS) selected for thrombolysis with or without EVT.
+1. Confirmed or suspected acute ischemic stroke (AIS) selected for intravenousthrombolysis.

 6. Pre-stroke independent functional status in activities of daily living as judged bythe enrolling physician.
 Patient must be living without requiring nursing care.